 and which is backed up by penalties.

-Failure to submit the return will result in the application of a fine of €150.
+Failure to submit the return results in the application of a fine of €150.
 Omissions or inaccuracies result in the application of a fine of €15 per omission or inaccuracy, without the total fines being less than €60 nor more than €10,000.

-Whilst penalties are not significant, it is important not to overlook the 2257-SD return, which must be completed thoroughly and in full compliance with the transfer pricing documentation.
+Whilst penalties are not significant, it is important not to overlook the 2257-SD return, which must be completed thoroughly and in full compliance with the transfer pricing documentation and statutory account.

 The preparation of the 2257-SD involves rigorous collection of relevant information and technical analysis.
 It is therefore recommended to take action as soon as possible to comply with its reporting obligation.